Romanesque architecture in Spain: Sculptures

-The use of sculptures as decoration for buildings during the full Romanesque period was something so commonplace that it was considered a necessity.
+Sculptures are used as decoration for buildings during the Romanesque period, it was considered a necessity.
+It embellished the church and was used for educational purposes for the common people that couldn't read.
 Architecture and sculpting represented an inseparable iconographical program.
 The idea of the Church (an idea developed and disseminated by the Benedictines of Cluny), was to teach Christian doctrine through the sculptures and paintings of the apses and interior walls.
-The capitals of the columns, the spandrels, the friezes, the cantilevers and the archivolts of the portals were intricately decorated with stories from the Old and New Testaments.
-These sculptures were not limited to religious depictions but also covered a number of profane but equally important issues to the eleventh- and twelfth-century population, such as field work, the calendar (as in the case of the capitals of the Santa María la Real de Nieva cloister, from late Romanesque), war, customs, among others.
-In other buildings real, mythological and symbolic animals were sculpted, plus allegories of vices and virtues (the best example can be given in the erotic corbels of the San Pedro de Cervatos Collegiate in southern Cantabria).
-These decorations were not always of a historical or animals type; geometric decoration was very important at the beginning of the Romanesque thus floral and plant decoration were also used.
+The capitals of the columns, the spandrels, the friezes, the cantilevers and the archivolts of the portals were intricately decorated with stories of the Old and New Testaments.
+These sculptures were of religious depictions, covered a number of profane, and important issues to the eleventh- and twelfth-century population such as field work, the calendar (as in the case of the capitals of the Santa María la Real de Nieva cloister, from late Romanesque), war, customs, and more.
+For other buildings real, mythological and symbolic animals were sculpted, plus allegories of vices and virtues.
+An example is the erotic corbels of the San Pedro de Cervatos Collegiate in southern Cantabria.
+These decorations were not just of a historical or animal's type but also of geometric decoration that were important at the beginning of the period that were floral and plant decoration.
 Often the carved tympanum or the frieze depicted a series of images along the capitals of the columns of the archivolts.

+Cloisters and Facades

+The cloister is an architectural unit usually built next to cathedrals and monastic churches, attached to the north or south.
+The cloister par excellence is the one promulgated by the Benedictine monks.
+The different units of the cloister, hinged on all four sides of a square courtyard, were dedicated to the service of the life of the community.
+In Spanish Romanesque many of these cloisters have been preserved, in the Catalan region.

+The facade is the divide between the real world and the spirit world that portray doctrinal themes in relation to penitence like the subject of salvation that refers to the Ascension and the Transfiguration.
+The influence of the facade spread all along the Road of Santiago.